 The third component of our premium comfort is the angle of the nozzle.
 Doerr says Klipsch T5 and T5 II earphones either use an up angle, coupled with a side angle, or a 360° angle for more flexibility.

 Any way you slice it, Klipsch earphones are designed so you can enjoy your music without interruption or having to adjust your earbuds constantly.
+They offer the best fit on the market.

 Andrew Doerr is an Engineering Program Manager with Klipsch.
 He holds two patents for in-ear headphone acoustic design and holds a Bachelor's Degree in Acoustic Engineering.